Concubine/MariabDBmigrator/README.md

 mariadbexport.exe export --ui rich_ascii [options]  # Enhanced visualization (default)
 mariadbexport.exe export --ui ascii [options]       # Basic ASCII visualization
 ```

+## Data Integrity with Checksums

+The MariaDB Export/Import Tool now includes built-in data integrity verification through checksums:

+- During export, a SHA-256 checksum is calculated for each table's data
+- Checksums are stored alongside the exported data in JSON files
+- During import, data integrity is automatically verified against the stored checksums
+- Import behavior on checksum mismatch depends on the selected import mode:
+  - In `cancel` mode, the import will abort if a checksum mismatch is detected
+  - In other modes, a warning is logged and the import continues

+This feature ensures database consistency by guaranteeing that the data hasn't been corrupted or tampered with between export and import operations.

 ## Usage